Audi RS3 Review & Prices

 Passenger space is decent for those in the front and the back, but the boot is pretty small

 Even though this is an extremely sporty car, the RS3 is still a hatchback, so in-cabin practicality is pretty good.
 There are large door bins and plenty of cubby holes.
-However, the cup holders are a bit useless, as when you fold them down, they don’t hold your drink very securely so it sloshes around.
+However, the cup holders are a bit useless as they don’t hold your drink very securely so it sloshes around.

 The front sports seats wrap around your sides and have strong bolstering to keep you comfortable when you’re going quickly round a corner.
 They’re also well cushioned and very adjustable thanks to electric seat controls.